Geographical context

 Image by Hidden Architecture

-Finally, another fundamental aspect related to the urban structure would be the water supply.
-It seems necessary to indicate that the city of Pikillaqta, on the basis of its size, the estimated population it would house and its political hierarchy, must have had a system that allowed for the continuous distribution of water.
-The main hypothesis in this respect seems to be that there must have been a network of canals on a territorial scale that transported water from different points to the city.
-The fortified structure of Rumiqolqa, still present on the outside of the quadrangular perimeter, functioned as a water supply aqueduct as well as an external fortress and a symbolic and political gateway to the urban area of Pikillaqta.
+Another fundamental aspect to consider in order to understand the urban structure would be the water supply.
+It seems necessary that the city of Pikillaqta, assuming its size, the estimated population it would have housed and its political hierarchy, would have had a system that would have allowed for the uninterrupted distribution of water.
+The main hypothesis in this respect is that there must have been a network of canals on a territorial scale that transported water from different points in the region to the city.
+The fortified structure of Rumiqolqa, still present on the outside of the quadrangular perimeter, functioned as a water supply aqueduct as well as an external fortress and symbolic gateway to the urban area of Pikillaqta.
 Evidence has also been found that the city had an underground sewage system superimposed on the road layout.

-Por último, otro aspecto fundamental relacionado con la estructura urbana sería el abastecimiento de agua.
-Parece necesario indicar que la ciudad de Pikillaqta, en base a sus dimensiones, la población estimada que alojaría y su jerarquía política debía contar con algún sistema que permitiese la distribución de agua de manera continua.
-La principal hipótesis al respecto parece señalar que debió existir una red de canales a escala territorial que transportasen el agua desde diferentes puntos hasta la ciudad.
-La estructura fortificada de Rumiqolqa, todavía presente en el exterior del perímetro cuadrangular, funcionó como acueducto proveedor de agua al mismo tiempo que de fortaleza exterior y puerta simbólica y política de acceso al área urbana de Pikillaqta.
+Otro aspecto fundamental a considerar para comprender la estructura urbana sería el abastecimiento de agua.
+Se antoja necesario que la ciudad de Pikillaqta, asumiendo sus dimensiones, la población estimada que alojaría y su jerarquía política, contase con algún sistema que permitiera la distribución de agua de manera ininterrumpida.
+La principal hipótesis al respecto señalaría que debió de existir una red de canales a escala territorial que transportasen el agua desde diferentes puntos de la región hasta la ciudad.
+La estructura fortificada de Rumiqolqa, todavía presente en el exterior del perímetro cuadrangular, funcionó como acueducto proveedor de agua al mismo tiempo que de fortaleza exterior y puerta simbólica de acceso al área urbana de Pikillaqta.
 Se han localizado además evidencias de que la ciudad contaba con una red de saneamiento enterrada superpuesta al trazado del viario.

 Kancha Typologies and their combinations